-Recycled water is utilised at a number of farms around the Hunter as well as for several reuse strategies by Hunter Water.
+Recycled water is utilised at a number of farms around the Hunter as well as for several reuse initiatives by Hunter Water.

 Use of recycled water presents many advantages to farmers: